A Perturbation-Based Kernel Approximation Framework: Introduction

-A problem related to eigendecomposition approximation that is relevant to this paper is updating a known eigendecomposition of a matrix following a ``small'' perturbation, without calculating the entire decomposition from scratch.
-Classical perturbation results~\cite{stewart1990matrix} exist for a general symmetric perturbation, and will be described in detail in the next section.
+A problem related to low-rank approximation that is relevant to this paper is updating a known eigendecomposition of a matrix following a ``small'' perturbation, without calculating the entire decomposition from scratch.
+Classical perturbation results~\cite{stewart1990matrix, byron2012mathematics} exist for a general symmetric perturbation, and will be described in detail in the next section.
 Other related works consider perturbations that have some structure; see for example,~\cite{bunch1978rank,mitz2019symmetric} for the case where the perturbation is of rank one, and~\cite{oh2018multiple,brand2006fast} for a general low-rank perturbation.
-Other approaches of updating a known eigendecomposition include restarting the power method~\cite{langville2006updating} or the inverse iteration algorithm~\cite{trefethen1997numerical}, both require applying the updated matrix several times until convergence, which may be expensive if the matrix is large.
+Other approaches of updating a given eigendecomposition include restarting the power method~\cite{langville2006updating} or the inverse iteration algorithm~\cite{trefethen1997numerical}, both require applying the updated matrix several times until convergence, which may be expensive if the matrix is large.

 The contribution of the current paper is threefold.
 First, we derive eigendecomposition perturbation formulas accompanied by error bounds for matrices that only part of their spectrum is known.
-Second, we use these perturbation formulas to derive a new framework for out-of-sample extension of eigenvectors.
-Unlike some of the existing extension methods, we show explicit error bounds for our approach for the individual extended eigenvectors.
-Third, we prove that the Nystr{\"o}m method and its generalizations are in fact special cases of our framework.
-This reveals the essence behind existing Nystr{\"o}m methods, allows to analyze their accuracy, and provides means to derive new Nystr{\"o}m-type extensions that utilize the structure of the kernel matrix.
-It also allows for our approach to be used for kernel approximation, analogously to the Nystr{\"o}m method.
+Second, we use these perturbation formulas to derive a new framework for kernel approximation.
+Unlike some of the existing methods, we present explicit error bounds for the individual approximated eigenvectors rather than only to the kernel approximation.
+Third, we prove that the Nystr{\"o}m method and its variants are in fact special cases of our framework.
+This reveals the essence behind existing Nystr{\"o}m methods, allows to analyze their accuracy, and provides means to derive new Nystr{\"o}m-type approximations that take advantage of the structure of the kernel matrix.